 Since the start of production in 1983, Nissan’s Smyrna Vehicle Assembly Plant in Tennessee has built more than 11.5 million vehicles.
 The Smyrna plant’s paint engineers were searching for ways to reduce water consumption, which is a key part of the manufacturing process.
 Nissan ultimately invested in water filtration upgrades for four manufacturing systems.

 Water use has long been an important part of United Technology Corporation's (UTC’s) sustainability goals.
-The company is currently working toward a global target to reduce water use by 40% by end of 2015 and is in the process of setting a new water reduction goal out to 2020.
-To help meet its ambitious goals, UTC developed a comprehensive internal guidance document that details the company’s global water scarcity assessment, best practices in managing water at individual sites, and water saving case studies.
+The company is currently working toward a global target to reduce water use by 40% by the end of 2015 and is in the process of setting a new water reduction goal out to 2020.
+To help meet its ambitious goals, UTC developed a comprehensive internal guidance document that details the company’s global water scarcity assessment, best practices in managing water at individual sites, and water-saving case studies.

 This webinar explored innovative measures Better Buildings Challenge partners have taken to improve water efficiency while reducing energy use.
 United Technologies Corporation, for example, discussed their impressive water reduction goals and best practices in managing water, while also focusing on energy management strategies at diverse manufacturing sites.